2025-2026 8th Grade Counselor Caseloads

 Students will be introduced to the destructive forces of nature and the impact they have on humans.
 The focus of this course will be to introduce students to the various geological, meteorological, and astronomical disasters that mankind faces today.
 Topics will include, but are not limited to: earthquakes, volcanic eruptions, flooding, avalanches, tornadoes, hurricanes, severe thunderstorms/lightning, meteor and asteroid impacts, mudslides, droughts, and pollution.

-This course is an exploratory course designed to nurture students who are intellectually curious about scientific processes and observable phenomena.
+This exploratory Science Research course is designed to nurture students who are highly motivated and intellectually curious about scientific processes and observable phenomena.
 Students will be introduced to the skills essential to science including experimental design, effective use of technology, meeting of deadlines, ethics, data analysis, and communication skills.
+Opportunities for students interested in Science Olympiad activities will be provided.
 Students will be encouraged to explore topics and ideas that interest them and focus on taking one long-term project from inception to presentation.
-The course will also provide opportunities for students to learn about the local, regional, and national science competitions (including Science Olympiad and Science Bowl).
+The course will also provide opportunities for students to learn about the local, regional, and national science competitions.
 Students will be evaluated on both the process and results of their efforts on projects and research.

 Please Note: